Viki-coding/Guess-the-Flag-Quiz/README.md

 <h3>Results Area</h3>

-Results area, clear and consise.
+Results area, clear and concise.
 You can see clearly your incorrect and correct answers and we have the option of pressing RESET to play the game again.

 <img width="1027" alt="Screenshot 2024-09-18 at 16 52 57" src="https://github.com/user-attachments/assets/a83c0386-e665-4cea-8f85-a58bb3ad0564">